How Much You Need to Live in Mexico as an Expat in 2022

 All you have to do is file an application, show the government proof of finances, and undertake an interview with a consulate officer.
 As soon as this process is complete, you can become a permanent Mexican resident.

 However, when you want to go to Mexico for a business trip or as a tourist, you’ll have to get a visitor’s permit.
-The permit is often issued when you arrive in Mexico by air and after you have signed some forms.
-You have to pay a USD25 fee for this permit, which is usually included in your flight charges.
+The permit is issued when you arrive in Mexico by air and after you have signed some forms.

 Other helpful link: The Complete Guide to Mexico Visas for US Citizens

-The most expensive cities in Mexico are Los Cabos, Cancun, and Mexico city, while Oaxaca and La Paz are among the most affordable cities to live in the country.
+The most expensive cities in Mexico are Los Cabos, Cancun, Mérida and Mexico city, while Oaxaca and La Paz are among the most affordable cities to live in the country.

 Most expats reside in these five cities, but a larger percentage of the expats are in Tijuana because the area borders California.
 Therefore, they can enjoy a lower cost of living nearer to the U.S.